RunHot/POAP/README.md

 # POAP

-The files in this repo all have to do with various projects in the POAP ecosystem.
+The files in this repo all have to do with my various projects in the Proof of Attendance Protocol (<strong>POAP</strong>) ecosystem.